johnbillion/rave-wordpress/readme.md

 ## When do the tests run?

-The GitHub Actions workflows run once an hour and currently test:
+The GitHub Actions workflow runs once an hour.
+It tests the latest version in the three most recent branches, which is currently:

-* WordPress 6.7.0
+* WordPress 6.7
-* WordPress 6.6.2
+* WordPress 6.6
-* WordPress 6.5.5
+* WordPress 6.5

 ## Why test the official package?